backend-development/backend-development-textbook/source/caching.md

 2 rows in set (0,01 sec)
 ```

+§

-We can create a view in the database that contains this information:
+We can use the select statement to create a view:

 ```
 mysql> CREATE VIEW degree_programs AS
 SELECT user_id, concat(studycourses.name, ' ', year) AS name
 FROM agegroups_studycourses_departments_users x
 LEFT JOIN studycourses ON (x.studycourse_id=studycourses.id) LEFT JOIN agegroups ON (x.agegroup_id=agegroups.id);
 Query OK, 0 rows affected (0,06 sec)
 ```

+§

+The select statment with the two joins can now
-This view can now be used like any other table in the database:
+be used like a simple table called `degree_programs` in the database when creating
+new sql queries.

 ```
 mysql> SELECT * from degree_programs WHERE user_id=901 ;